-If the Company cannot make reliable estimates of total project implementation and it is reasonably assured that no loss will be incurred under such arrangements, the zero profit margin method is applied whereby an amount of revenues equal to the incurred costs of the project is recognized as well as the incurred costs, producing a zero margin until project estimates become reliable.
-The percentage-of-completion method is applied when project estimates become reliable; resulting in a cumulative effect adjustment for deferred license revenues to the extent of progress toward completion, and the related deferred professional service margin is recognized in full as revenues.
-Such cumulative effect adjustment for license revenues was nil for the three months ended October 31, 2013, and \$3.2 million for the three months ended October 31, 2012, and for service revenues was nil for the three months ended October 31, 2013, and \$1.7 million for the three months ended October 31, 2012.
+If reliable estimates of total project costs cannot be made or VSOE for maintenance has not been established and it is reasonably assured that no loss will be incurred under the arrangement, revenues are recognized pursuant to the zero gross margin method.
+Under this method, revenues recognized are limited to the costs incurred for the implementation services.
+When the zero gross margin method is applied for lack of reliable project estimates and subsequently project estimates become reliable, the Company switches to the percentage-of-completion method; resulting in a cumulative effect adjustment for deferred license revenues to the extent of progress toward completion, and the related deferred professional service margin is recognized in full as revenues.
+There were no such cumulative effect adjustments for revenues for the three months ended October 31, 2014 and 2013.